-This product is Clearasil Ultra Overnight Was minus the salicylic acid—which gets rinsed down the drain just a few seconds after you apply it to your skin.
-If you have sensitive skin, you want have any problems with either Ultra Overnight Wash or Daily Clear Daily Face Wash for Sensitive Skin, but why not buy the latter, since it sells for just US $5.29?
+This product is Clearasil Ultra Overnight Wash minus the salicylic acid—which gets rinsed down the drain just a few seconds after you apply it to your skin.
+If you have sensitive skin, you wont have any problems with either Ultra Overnight Wash or Daily Clear Daily Face Wash for Sensitive Skin, but why not buy the latter, since it sells for just US $5.29?
 Both products will get your skin clean, but neither product will clear up blackheads or pimples.

 These pore cleansing pads are supposed to remove dirt and makeup with a small amount of sodium hydroxide, which is also known as lye.
 They are supposed to open pores with salicylic acid, and the pads include the right amount of salicylic acid to do the job.
-The problem is that they sodium hydroxide used to remove oil and makeup neutralizes the salicylic acid so that it can’t do its job.
+The problem is that the sodium hydroxide used to remove oil and makeup neutralizes the salicylic acid so that it can’t do its job.
 The pads also contain alcohol and menthol that can actually stimulate sebum production on sensitive skin.
-Even the bargain price of US $5.49 for 90 pads, Clearasil Pore Cleansing Pads can’t be recommended.
+Even at the bargain price of US $5.49 for 90 pads, Clearasil Pore Cleansing Pads can’t be recommended.

 Here’s a product that Clearasil advertises with the tag line: